SundaeSwap-finance/sundae-sdk/docs/typescript/math/namespaces/StableSwapsPool/type-aliases/TSwapOutcome.md

 > **TSwapOutcome**: `object`

-Holds the calculated outcome of a swap
+Represents the complete outcome of a swap operation in a Stableswaps pool.
+Contains all relevant information about the swap including amounts, fees, updated reserves, and price impact.

 ## Type declaration